-And so things defused and everyone began to drift towards the exit, flowing past a speechless Ms Florence as though she was a rock in a stream.
+And so things defused and everyone began to drift towards the exit, flowing past a speechless Ms Florence as though she were a rock in a stream.

-When my family eventually reached the parking lot I saw the nurse and Ms Evans helping a wobbly Mrs Acres into the Acres range-rover.
-Mrs Acres had to turn her whole body to turn her head on account of the collar they had just fitted.
+When my family eventually reached the parking lot, I saw the nurse and Ms Evans helping a wobbly Mrs Acres into the Acres’s Range Rover.
+Mrs Acres had to turn her whole body to turn her head on account of the cervical collar they had just fitted.

-On the way home I frantically tried to recall who knew what: Emily Acres and I, Will Palmer, were boyfriend and girlfriend, but in secret.
+On the way home I frantically tried to recall who knew what: Emily Acres and me - Will Palmer - were boyfriend and girlfriend, but in secret.